lixxu/sanic-babel/docs/index.rst

 Install the extension with one of the following commands::

-    $ python3 -m pip install Sanic-Babel
+    $ python3 -m pip install sanic-babel

 or alternatively::

-    $ pip3 install Sanic-Babel
+    $ pip3 install sanic-babel

-Please note that Sanic-Babel requires Jinja 2.5.
+Please note that sanic-babel requires Jinja 2.5.
 If you are using an older version you will have to upgrade or disable the Jinja support.